modernben/forge-docs/1.0/introduction.md

 - `159.203.163.240`
 - `68.183.145.91`

 You can also access the IP addresses via the following URL: [https://forge.laravel.com/ips-v4.txt](https://forge.laravel.com/ips-v4.txt).
-This is particulary useful if you intend on automating your network or firewall infrastructure.
+This is particularly useful if you intend on automating your network or firewall infrastructure.

 If you are restricting HTTP traffic, your server must also allow incoming and outgoing traffic from `forge.laravel.com`.